-Action: On motion by Parker and second by Robinson the Committee voted to recommend that the board authorize the president and CEO to execute a task order for bus stop design services under GoTriangle Contract #18-041F, Master Agreement between Ramey Kemp and Associates and GoTriangle for On-Call

-Architectural and Engineering Consultant Services for an amount not to exceed \$500,000.
+Action: On motion by Jones and second by Allen the board authorized the President/CEO to execute a task order for bus stop design services under the Master Agreement between Ramey Kemp and Associates and GoTriangle for On-Call Architectural and Engineering Consultant Services for an amount not to exceed \$500,000.
 The motion was carried unanimously.